 Would I Recommend the Samsung Frame TV?

 For anyone who has a rec room or family room tucked into a basement, it might make more sense to save your money and get a bigger/better TV.
 Lots of other TVs these days are thinner and hang more tightly against a wall compared to flatscreen TVs from a decade ago, so there might be better options for a family room set up.
 But for anyone like me, who only has one living space and it’s always on display, this TV is amazing.
 AMAZING!!
 Our space is open concept and you can see our TV from the kitchen, dining and living room – even from the deck.
-I love how the Samsung Frame TV looks.
+I love how the Samsung Frame TV looks, even when it’s not in art mode.
 It’s modern, minimal, and streamlined.
 It sits flat against the wall, with one tiny cord!
 It would be beautiful in a bedroom too, where a lot of folks have TVs but don’t want a techy look.
 Again, the Samsung Q9 boasts similar features (the One Connect Box and No-Gap Wall Mount), but it’s more money and this was already at the top of our budget.

-The image is crisp, the sound quality is much better than our old TV (although we’re still installing speakers), and it’s just really enjoyable to watch this TV.
+The image is crisp, the sound quality is much better than our old TV (although we also installed paintable wall mounted speakers), and it’s just really enjoyable to watch this TV.
 I love it and would buy it again in a heartbeat.
+I have 0 regrets about buying the Frame TV.
+Update 2023: I am still very happy with my purchase and have had no issues or complaints in the five years since buying this TV.

-I have 0 regrets about buying the Frame TV – my only regret is I bought it on Black Friday, with the nutty crowds because I was promised it was at the best price.
-Lo and behold, the price dropped by $500 after Black Friday but the store promised me they’d credit that difference.
-I just wish I hadn’t bothered going out on Black Friday because my truck was almost hit by two different crazed shoppers that day!
+My only regret is that I bought my Frame TV on Black Friday.
+I braved the nutty crowds because I was promised it was at the best price.
+Lo and behold, the price dropped by $500 after Black Friday, but the store credited me the difference.
+I just wish I hadn’t even bothered going out on Black Friday because my truck was almost hit by two different crazed shoppers that day!
 If you buy this, make sure you have a price drop guarantee for at least a month or so because I’ve watched the price go up and down a lot.

 Hopefully this unsponsored Samsung Frame TV review is useful!
 If you have any questions, comments of your own (or your own Samsung Frame TV review to share), pop them in the comments!
-When we get our TV, and have lived with it a bit more, I’ll update this review or post a new one.

 Thank you for writing this review, Tanya!
 We like the look of the Frame, but are hesitant… I appreciate your thoughtfulness, and it’s refreshing to read an unsponsored review.
 (Even though people CLAIM their sponsored reviews are unbiased, I don’t really trust that.)
 Happy holidays!